 This Is When You Need an Experienced Team on Your Side

-Judging from the publications coming out of Washington and the nature of the cases I have been seeing, both the IRS and MDOR are very serious about both Enforced Collections and Criminal Investigations.
+In its Mission Statement, the IRS has indicated that Criminal Investigation serves the American public by investigating potential criminal violations of the Internal Revenue Code (IRC) and related financial crimes in a manner that fosters confidence in the tax system and compliance with the law (IRM 9.1).
+Judging from the publications coming out of Washington and the nature of the cases we have been seeing, both the IRS and State Departments of Revenue are very serious about both Enforced Collections and Criminal Investigations.
 I think that this trend will continue as governments continue to add enforcement personnel and continue to become more aggressive with collection activities.
 It appears that the difficult economic times, high government spending, and soaring federal debt are quickly making the "friendlier IRS" (envisioned in the IRS Restructuring & Reform Act of 1998) a thing of the past.

 Too often I encounter taxpayers that have been contacted by IRS/MDOR Criminal Investigations and the taxpayer met with them without legal counsel.
 When I inquire as to why the taxpayer agreed to such meeting, I am usually advised that "they seemed real nice, like they wanted to work with me" or "I was hoping that if I went ahead and talked to them I could just explain things and they would go away."
 Unfortunately, both of these answers are almost always wrong.